max-proj17/Dubious-Studio/README.md

 # Dubious-Studio
-This repo contains code or my hackathon project Dubious Studio
+This repo contains code for our hackathon project Dubious Studio!